Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### AMM

 It is possible to enable Automated Market-Maker (AMM) functionality on an account.
-This is done by setting the AMM token weights of at least two tokens to non-zero (using [AMM Update](#AMM-Update) transactions).
-Once that is the case, the operator can create any orders between those tokens, without any signature or other explicit approval of the account owner, as long as the price for the order is equal or better (from the AMM's point of view) than the price required by the AMM price curve.
+This is done by setting the AMM virtual balances of at least two tokens to non-zero (using [AMM Update](#AMM-Update) transactions).
+Once that is the done, the operator can create any orders between those tokens, without any signature or other explicit approval of the account owner, as long as the price for the order is equal or better (from the AMM's point of view) than the price required by the AMM price curve.
 From the protocol's point of view, AMM swaps are the same as trades between different orders, but instead of approved with a signature from the account owner, it is approved by the curve set by the account owner.
 The fee paid by the AMM account for the trade to the operator is enforced to be 0.
+The virtual balances will be updated with the same fill amounts as the actual balances.

-The curve enforced in the protocol is the balancer/bancorV2 curve `x^a*y^b = k` and is defined as follows in the protocol:
+The curve enforced in the protocol is the uniswap curve `x*y = k` and is defined as follows in the protocol:

 ```
 const calcOutGivenIn = (
   balanceIn: number,
-  weightIn: number,
   balanceOut: number,
-  weightOut: number,
   amountIn: number,
   feeBips: number
   ) => {
-    const weightRatio = weightIn / weightOut;
     const fee = amountIn * feeBips / 10000;
     const y = balanceIn / (balanceIn + (amountIn - fee));
-    const p = pow(y, weightRatio);
-    return balanceOut * p;
+    return balanceOut * y;
 }
 ```

 Thus, the formula depends on the following parameters:

-- The current balances of the two tokens being traded in the AMM account
+- The current virtual balances of the two tokens being traded in the AMM account
-- The weights set for the two tokens being traded in the AMM account
 - The required fee for the AMM account
 - The amount being traded

-The power operation cannot be efficiently implemented inside circuits (or solidity), and so we use an [approximation](https://docs.balancer.finance/protocol/index/approxing) similarly to the one used by Balancer.
-As an additional safety check against potential rounding errors, extra checks are added so that the price after a trade can never be decreased.

 ### Canceling Orders